WebedMJ/General/PowerShell/Veeam/AutoFileRestoreScript/README.md

 .\VeeamFileRestore-auto.ps1 -TargetVM <VMName> -FilesToRestore <File1,File2> -Reason <VeeamJobReason> -BackupDate <ddmmyyyy>
 ```

-We deployed actually deployed it using LAMP front end that collected the parameters with a form and created a request file that was then processed by `ProcessRestoreRequests`.
+We actually deployed it using LAMP front end that collected the parameters with a form and created a request file that was then processed by `ProcessRestoreRequests`.